Is Sprout Social one of the most polished social media management tools out there?

 Sendible’s Dashboard Sendible is designed with agencies in mind, with features like client dashboards, white-label reporting, and content approval workflows.

+It simplifies reporting and brand management; its return on investment is high for companies with several clients.
 The interface is clear and simple.
 For higher plans, dedicated account assistance is available, and customer service is prompt.

 Key Features